Lone Star Athletics: 2021 season

 After the conclusion of the exhibition league, USA Cricket announced that they were planning to launch the inaugural season of Minor League Cricket in spring 2021.
-Ahead of the official season, which was announced to kick off on July 31, the Athletics announced Nitish Kumar as captain with William Perkins helming vice-captain duties.
+Ahead of the official season, which was announced to kick off on July 31, the Athletics announced Sidhesh Pathare as captain with Shayan Jahangir helming vice-captain duties.

 Throughout the group stage, the Athletics won twice against the Catchers, the Mustangs, the Stars, and the Americans, but they won once against the Master Blasters, the Lashings, the Surf Riders, and the Hurricanes.
 However, the Athletics lost twice against the Chicago Blasters and the Hurricanes.
 The Athletics' good performance in the group stage allowed for them to proceed to the quarter-finals.

 In the quarter-finals, the Athletics were matched up with eventual title winners, Silicon Valley Strikers.
 However, the Athletics lost to the Strikers in a best-of-three game series 2-1.